 John Ebony (Hemmings, post Blow-Up but pre-Deep Red) has quit his job in the world of advertising and has followed his ambition to be become a teacher, moving with his wife, Silvia (Carolyn Seymour) to a remote coastal Catholic all-boys boarding school to take up his first post.

-A fish out of water in the stuffy, 17th Century walls of the school and the ancient, peculiar habits of the tweed-drenched old guard, he is allotted form Lower 5B whose previous teacher, Mr. Pelham, he soon learns, fell to his death over a cliff whilst wandering too close to the edge during foggy conditions.
+A fish out of water in the stuffy, 17th Century walls of the school and the ancient, peculiar habits of the tweed-drenched old guard, he is allotted form Lower 5B whose previous teacher, Mr Pelham, he soon learns, fell to his death over a cliff whilst wandering too close to the edge during foggy conditions.

-His first day sees some minor winding-up from the boys, mostly centered around the fact that Ebony is conducting class in a manner entirely different to Mr. Pelham.
+His first day sees some minor winding-up from the boys, mostly centred around the fact that Ebony is conducting class in a manner entirely different to Mr Pelham.
 Undeterred, Ebony ploughs on but when one day asserting his authority by threatening to keep the class back for a Saturday afternoon detention, one of the boys informs him that the previous teacher had also once attempted this which had been the catalyst to them murdering him.

 The boys are convincing in their claims, describing in detail how they beat him and threw him off a cliff, whilst also having water-tight alibis.
 Spooked, Ebony approaches the be-caped headmaster (Douglas Wilmer, one of the cinemas great authority figure actors), who dismisses his concerns, reminding him how young boys can easily become hysterical and that such a tragic event as his accidental death is best quickly moved on from.